Rogyou/Sign-Language-Recognition/README.md

 detection of the sign language and the gesture recognition in the system that are available in the market are quite costly.
 In computer recognition of spoken language, speech data is captured using a microphone connected to an ADC.
-14
 Similarly a data­capturing device is also required in order to recognize sign language; in this case measuring the position and movement of the signer's hands.

-Fig  5:  Gloves  with  flex  sensor  mounted  on  it 2.2.1  Hand  Gesture  Recognition  Using  Flex  Sensors  [17] In this system an electro­mechanical robot is designed and controlled using hand gesture in real time.
+2.2.1  Hand  Gesture  Recognition  Using  Flex  Sensors  [17] In this system an electro­mechanical robot is designed and controlled using hand gesture in real time.
 The system is designed on microcontroller platform